Information About Troop 29

 Financial aid is available for families in need.
 If you believe you are in need of such assistance, please see the Scoutmaster or Parent Committee Chair as early in the registration process as possible for additional information.

-Equipment for camping and a official Boy Scout uniform are required for scouts to participate in our troop.
+Personal equipment for camping (ie. Sleeping bag/pad/mess kit etc.) and a official Boy Scout uniform are required for scouts to participate in our troop.
 Help in getting these materials is also available on a need basis.

 Rank AdvancementThe Boy Scout advancement program is exciting and fun, while placing a series of challenges in front of the scout which need to be met.
 Self confidence is built through the successful mastery of these skills.